 Don't put more pressure on the bruised area or rub it.

 If the bruise involves a large area on an arm or leg, raise the limb to help reduce

 When should I call my child's healthcare provider?

 Your child’s healthcare provider will determine specific treatment for bruises that

-require more than minor treatment at home.
-In general, call your child's provider
+need more than minor treatment at home.
+In general, call your child's provider if

 Has increased pain or swelling